dmatking/esp32-starter/boards/generic/README.md

 [Goto Home](/README.md)

 A quick test of *idf.py build flash monitor* for an ESP32.
-Technically this should work for any ESP32, that can be flashed from UART.
+Technically this should work for almost any ESP32.
 It sets up a FreeRTOS task, starts it and outputs to the serial console every second.
 No other peripherals are initialized.

 ---